smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SimCLR.md

 - "path_type" : Sets the type of path where data is stored (folder|file)

-- "data_type" : Sets the type of unstructured data you enter. (image|audio|video)
+- "data_type" : Sets the type of unstructured data used. (image|audio|video)

-- "file_type" : Defines the extension of the destination file as a list (ex. ['.jpg'], '['.png']) ​
+- "file_type" : Sets the destination file extension type as a list (ex. ['.jpg'], '['.png']) ​
-- "overwrite" : Sets whether or not a model with the same name can be overwritten if it exists.
-If true, the existing model will be changed to the new model.
+- "overwrite" : Overwrite if a model with the same name exists.
+If True, the existing model is overwritten with the new model.
 (DEFAULT: False)

 ## __CONVERT USING Query Syntax__

-Use this "__CONVERT USING__" query syntax to store the digitized results as a new column in the existing dataset using a dataset containing the paths of existing images.
-Each time a new quantization model is used, a new quantization column is added to facilitate comparison by quantification results.
+Use the "__CONVERT USING__" query statement to store the vector results as a new column of the existing dataset using a dataset containing the paths of the existing images.
+Each time a new model is used, a new vector column is added for comparison of vectorization results.
 ​

 ```sql